Cartwright-L'Anse au Clair

 Cartwright-L'Anse au Clair is a provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
-As of 2011, there are 3,131 eligible voters living within the district.
+In 2011, there were 3,131 eligible voters living within the district.

 The district covers remote communities in Southern Labrador that are mostly dependent on fishery.
 The district includes: Black Tickle, Charlottetown, Capstan Island, Cartwright, Domino, Forteau, L'Anse Amour, L'Anse au Clair, L'Anse au Loup, Lodge Bay, Mary's Harbour, Norman Bay, Paradise River, Pinsent's Arm, Pinware, Port Hope Simpson, Red Bay, St. Lewis, and West St. Modeste.

-The district is considered one of the safest Liberal seats in the province; on only one occasion in almost 50 years have voters not elected a Liberal, and even then – in 1996 – it was with a Liberal running as an Independent; Yvonne Jones was a mainstay of the Liberal caucus after that, and served as Liberal party leader from 2007 to 2011.
-She resigned to take up a seat in the House of Commons in 2013.
+The district is considered one of the safest Liberal seats in the province; on only one occasion in almost 50 years have voters not elected a Liberal, and even then — in 1996 — it was with a Liberal running as an Independent; Yvonne Jones was a mainstay of the Liberal caucus after that, and served as Liberal party leader from 2007 to 2011.
+She resigned to take up a seat in the federal House of Commons in 2013.
 Lisa Dempster was elected as her successor, and has represented the seat since then.